isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-05-post-chinese-puppet-theatre-rekindling-a-glorious-past.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-13-issue-1/chinese-puppet-theatre/caroline.png">
 	<b>Caroline Chia</b> researches on the theatrical forms of the Chinese diaspora in Singapore, China, Taiwan and Australia.
-She is the author of Development of Cantonese Opera in Singapore (2013) and co-author of "Potehi: Glove Puppet Theatre in Southeast Asia and Taiwan" (2015).
+She is the author of <i>Development of Cantonese Opera in Singapore</i> (2013) and co-author of <i>Potehi: Glove Puppet Theatre in Southeast Asia and Taiwan</i> (2015).
 She has worked with the National Heritage Board to document puppetry art forms in Singapore, and organised the first traditional glove puppetry workshop in November 2016.
 Visit her blog at: http://marionettetheatre.blogspot.sg.
 </div>

 <a href="/vol-13/issue-1/apr-jun-2017/"><center>Back to Issue</center></a>